openvinotoolkit/openvino/docs/install_guides/ncs2-setup-guide.md

 @sphinxdirective

 You've completed all required configuration steps to perform inference on Intel® Neural Compute Stick 2.
-Proceed to the :ref:`Start Using the Toolkit <linux get started>` section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+Proceed to the [Get Started Guide](../get_started.md) section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.

 @endsphinxdirective